 The world of business is ever changing and our curriculum has changed to reflect latest thinking.
-At the same time, we have firmed up our delivery of Business mainstays by introducing key subject areas such as Economics, the Marketing and Competitive Intelligence.
+A good example of this is Consumer Behaviour, which brings our future marketing graduates much closer to what today's blue chip organisations demand from their professionals.
+Other examples include Food and Drink Tourism for Hospitality students and Comparative Politics for Global Business students.
+At the same time, we have firmed up our delivery of Business mainstays by introducing key subject areas such as Economics, the history of Business and Competitive Intelligence.
 The result is a curriculum that combines rigour and credibility with innovation and market-led differentiation.